 Once you release the tank valve, let it flow until it is empty.

-You may be tempted to dump your tank when it’s only a half or quarter full.
+You may be tempted to dump your tank when it is only a half or quarter full.
 Avoid doing this.
 You’ll leave more waste behind if you do.
 Why?
 A partially full tank does not have as much pressure as a full tank.

 6. Keep Tank Valves Closed When on Full-Hookups

-Open the valve only when it’s time to dump then close the valve immediately.
+Open the valve only when it is time to dump then close the valve immediately.
 You don’t want odor and stank from the RV park’s sewer system to come through your sewer hose and into your RV.

 Another option is to create a “P” trap in your sewer hose.
 This creates a dip in your sewer hose that’s shaped like a sideways letter P. The low spot of the dip creates a barrier between your RV’s sewer system and the park sewer.

 I hope these tips were useful.
-Follow them and you won’t have to worry about sewer smells inside your RV ever again.
+Follow them and those sewer smells inside your RV will become a thing of the past.
 Do you have a friend with a smelly tank?
 If so, share this article with them.